Which Expression Is Equivalent To 6 3

 While this article focuses on positive integer exponents, the concept of exponents extends to negative and fractional exponents as well.

 • Negative Exponents: A negative exponent indicates the reciprocal of the base raised to the positive exponent.
-For example, 6⁻² = 1/6² = 1/36.
+Here's one way to look at it: 6⁻² = 1/6² = 1/36.

 Frequently Asked Questions (FAQ)